ibm-cloud-docs/cis/iam.md

 | Reader | View information about instances and domains. |
 | Service Configuration Reader | Read services configuration for Governance management. |
 | Writer | Change existing configurations. |
 {: caption="Table 1.
-IAM user roles and actions" caption-side="top"}
+IAM user roles and actions" caption-side="bottom"}

 For information about assigning user roles in the console, see [Managing access to resources](/docs/account?topic=account-assign-access-resources#assign-access-resources).